 Q: Is there a vaccine?A: The first canine vaccine for H3N8 canine influenza was approved in 2009, and there are several H3N8 canine influenza vaccines available.
-At this time, there is not an H3N2 vaccine available in the United States, and it is not known whether the H3N8 vaccine will offer any protection against the H3N2 strain.
+It is not known whether the H3N8 vaccine will offer any protection against the H3N2 strain.
 Canine influenza vaccines are considered "lifestyle" vaccines, meaning the decision to vaccinate is based on a dog’s risk of exposure.
 Dog owners should consult their veterinarian to determine whether vaccination is needed.

 Q: How is a dog with canine influenza treated?A: As with any disease caused by a virus, treatment is largely supportive.
 Good animal care practices and nutrition assist dogs in mounting an effective immune response.